Our bodies are designed to strut, step lively and generally move about…

 There are many ways to exercise effectively and safely.
 To learn more about what YOU can do to keep bone loss at bay and to improve your overall bone health, consult an expert such as a certified personal trainer.

-If you live in the East Valley of Phoenix, Arizona and are looking for ways to prevent or reduce osteoporosis, contact Certified Personal Trainer Julia Darrah, with Life in Motion Fitness.
+If you are looking for ways to prevent or reduce osteoporosis, contact Certified Personal Trainer Julia Darrah, with Life in Motion Fitness.
 Life in Motion Fitness provides in-home personal training sessions to help you learn how to exercise at home efficiently and safely.
 The expertise provided will help you improve your health and get your “life in motion”.

 Visit www.LifeInMotionFitness.com for more information.